 For almost 60 years, cannabis has been classified as a Schedule 1 drug, meaning it has no therapeutic benefit and is liable for abuse.
 This classification has stifled research, holding back regulatory change in countries across the world.
 However, with several high profile cases of children with drug-resistant epilepsy who thanks to cannabis have experienced a dramatic reduction in seizures, governments have been forced to rethink their positions.

 Such was the story of Charlotte Figi, who by the age of five was having approximately 300 seizures a week due to a rare type of epilepsy called Dravet Syndrome.
 When doctors ran out of solutions, her parents decided to try medical cannabis, choosing a high-CBD strain.
-Much to their amazement, Charlotte’s seizures all but stopped, a cannabis strain was named in her honour (Charlotte’s Web), and she became the unofficial star of the medical cannabis CNN documentary, ‘Weed’.
+Much to their amazement, Charlotte’s seizures all but stopped, a cannabis strain was named in her honor (Charlotte’s Web), and she became the unofficial star of the medical cannabis CNN documentary, ‘Weed’.

-In Ireland, Dravet sufferer Ava Barry, became the poster girl of her country’s campaign to legalize medical cannabis when CBD oil reduced her seizures by 80%.
+In Ireland, Dravet sufferer Ava Barry became the poster girl of her country’s campaign to legalize medical cannabis when CBD oil reduced her seizures by 80%.

 Ava’s parents also saw a noticeable improvement in Ava’s overall well-being and cognitive ability, a story shared by many other children taking CBD for epilepsy.